Learn to Hunt

 The Volunteer Wildlife Monitoring Program is based at the Boone Wildlife Research Station, 1436 255th Street, Boone, IA 50036.

-In 2021, all workshops are being held online via ZOOM.
+In 2022, we will hold both in person and virtual zoom workshops.
 There is a $5 fee to attend a training workshop.

 The number of participants in a workshop is limited so register early.
 Workshop dates will be announced and registration will open in mid-February.
 Deadline for registration is March 28 at 5pm or when they are filled whichever comes first.

 anyone interested in participating in the frog and toad call survey must attend a training.

 contact email@example.com with questions.Register For Workshop